 In 2015, the first Kerr micro-comb based Hilbert transformers was demonstrated, with up to 20 taps [107] from a 200GHz comb that achieved a record RF bandwidth (5 octaves).
-Figures 5(a) and 5(b) show the shaped optical microcombs measured using an optical spectrum analyzer for the 12 tap and 20 tap filter cases, respectively.
-The target powers at all wavelengths are also shown in Figs. 5(a) and 5(b) as green crosses.
-The waveshaper was successfully used to shape the powers of all comb lines to within +/-0.5 dB of the target powers.
-This could be easily achieved since the waveshaper resolution (10 GHz) was much smaller than the comb spacing (200 GHz).
-Unused comb lines were attenuated below the noise floor.
-Once the comb lines were attenuated in order to provide the correct tap coefficients of the impulse response associated with a HT, the system RF frequency response was then characterized.
-A vector network analyzer (VNA) was used to measure the system RF amplitude and phase frequency response.
-Figure 6a shows the measured RF amplitude frequency response of the photonic Hilbert transform filters for 12, 16 and 20 taps, respectively, which all exhibit expected behavior.
-All three filters have the same null frequency at 16.9 GHz, corresponding to the tap spacing of $\Delta t = 1/f_c = 59$ ps.
-This spacing matches the difference in delay between the comb lines, equal to the ring FSR = 1.6 nm, produced by propagation through a 2.122-km long spool of SMF with a dispersion parameter D = 17.4 ps/nm/km).
-The null frequency could be controlled by using a different fiber length to adjust the tap spacing.
-All filters show < 3 dB amplitude ripple.
+Figures 5(a) and 5(b) show the shaped optical microcombs measured using an optical spectrum analyzer for the 12 and 20 tap filter cases, respectively.
+The designed tap weights, or wavelength target powers, are also shown as green crosses in Figs. 5(a) and 5(b).
+The waveshaper was used to shape the powers of all comb lines successfully to within $\pm$ -0.5 dB of the target powers.
+This could easily be achieved since the waveshaper resolution of 10 GHz was much smaller than the comb spacing which was 200GHz at the time.
+Once the comb lines were attenuated in order to provide the correct tap coefficients of the impulse response associated with a HT, with the unused comb lines attenuated below the noise floor, the system RF frequency response both in amplitude and phase was then characterized with a vector network analyzer (VNA).

+Figure 6a shows the measured photonic Hilbert transform filter RF amplitude frequency response for 12, 16 and 20 taps, respectively.
+All filters agree well with the theoretical calculations and show very low (< 3 dB) amplitude ripple.
+All three filters have the same null frequency centred at 16.9 GHz, which corresponds to the tap spacing of $\Delta t = 1/f_c$ 59 ps.
+This matches the difference in delay between the comb lines, equal to the micro-ring FSR of 1.6 nm, produced by propagation of the signal through the 2.122-km long spool of SMF that has the standard dispersion parameter of D= 17.4 ps/nm/km.
+The null frequency could be varied by using different fiber lengths to adjust the tap delay spacing or by using tunable dispersion devices.
 As expected, increasing the number of filter taps increases the filter bandwidth.
-With a 20-tap filter, the Hilbert transformer exhibited a 3-dB bandwidth extending from 16.4 GHz down to 0.3 GHz, corresponding to more than 5 octaves.
-It is possible to increase this bandwidth by using more comb lines in the filter.
-In those experiments, only a small portion of the generated comb lines was actually used to realize the filter taps.
-The number of filter taps that could be achieved was actually limited by the bandwidth of the waveshaper and the gain bandwidth of the erbium-doped fiber amplifier (EDFA).
-If desired, it would also be possible to reduce the amplitude ripple within the passband by apodizing the tap coefficients from the ideal hyperbolic function.

-Figure 6(b) shows the measured phase response of filters with different numbers of taps, showing very similar responses.
-Each shows a relatively constant phase of near -90° within the passband.
+With a 20-tap filter, the Hilbert transformer exhibited a 3-dB bandwidth extending from 0.3 GHz up to 16.4 GHz - a range of more than 5 octaves - which was a record for any approach to HTs at the time.
+It is possible to increase this bandwidth even further by using more comb lines in the filter and in fact only a small portion of the generated comb lines was actually used to realize the filter taps.
+The number of filter taps that could be achieved was in fact limited by the bandwidth of the waveshaper, which was restricted to the C-band, as well as the gain bandwidth of the erbiumdoped fiber amplifiers (EDFAs).
+The amplitude ripple within the passband can be reduced even further by apodizing the tap coefficients compared to the ideal hyperbolic function.
+Figure 6(b) shows the measured phase response of filters with different numbers of taps, showing a very similar response.
+Each shows a relatively constant phase of near $-90^{\circ}$ within the passband.
 There are some deviations from the ideal -90° phase at frequencies close to zero and particularly for the null frequency $f_c = 16.9$ GHz.